jebeni777/PollProject/instructions/PART1.md

 ### Callbacks
 It would be rather pointless to read a file and do nothing with the data we read.
 We clearly need a way to tell the operating system what we want to do once the file is read.
 We do this via a [callback](https://nodejs.org/en/knowledge/getting-started/control-flow/what-are-callbacks/).
 A callback is simply defining a piece of code to run, that will be passed to another method and called at some point during that methods execution.
 In our case, we passed a callback to `readFile`, and readFile's [API](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) says that the callback passed will be called once the read is complete and that it will be passed to arguments, `err` and `data`. `err` will contain any [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) that occured, and `data` will contain the data read from the file.

-This is all well and good, but what happense when I need to _write_ the content I just read to another file?
+This is all well and good, but what happens when I need to _write_ the content I just read to another file?
 Let's take a look:

 ```javascript
 const fs = require('fs');